pachev/gsbot/Readme.md

 ### Description

 A python application to help manage guild members and their gear score for Black Desert Online.
-This specific bot is made for Sazerac guild but can be adjusted for use with any other guild.
 The link to view this data visually is at [https://gsbot.pachevjoseph.com](https://gsbot.pachevjoseph.com)